the-hackerist/foodio/readme.md

 # Foodio

-A website application of a restaurant where you can order food and book reservation.
+A web application to order food from a restaurant and book reservations.

 ## Tech Used